kivattt/AreaRollback/README.md

 ## TODOs (sorted by priority)
 - Add a toggle command for including entities in rollbacks
-- Conditionally use `setBlockAndMetadataWithNotify` or `setBlockAndMetadata` based on if block implements `onNeighborBlockChange` (reflection)
+- Conditionally use `setBlockAndMetadataWithNotify` or `setBlockAndMetadata` based on if block implements `onNeighborBlockChange` (reflection?)
 - (Maybe...)
 Allow relative paths in config, have to check File::isAbsolute and add `areaRollbackBasePath`
 - ^ Otherwise, consider adding a command to flip between `setBlockAndMetadataWithNotify` and `setBlockAndMetadata`